 Supportive care — The need for aggressive and supportive care in NMS is essential and uncontroversial .
 Complications are common and severe, even fatal.
 These include:

-The intensive nature of the required monitoring and supportive treatment are such that admission to the intensive care unit is required.
+The intensive nature of the required monitoring and supportive treatment is such that admission to the intensive care unit is required.
 The following supportive treatment should be provided:

 While evidence supporting the use of these agents is limited, they are frequently used because of anecdotal evidence of efficacy, lack of other proven treatments, and high morbidity and mortality of the disorder.

 ECT is a reasonable treatment option in NMS; however, there are no prospective, randomized, controlled data supporting its efficacy.
-A review of published cases found a lower mortality rate in ECT treated patients compared with those receiving supportive care alone (10.3 versus 21 percent) .
+A review of published cases found a lower mortality rate in ECT-treated patients compared with those receiving supportive care alone (10.3 versus 21 percent) .
 In another comprehensive literature review, clinical response occurred after an average of 4.1 treatments.
 However, interpretation of this is complicated by the variable timing of ECT in relation to symptom onset .
-While these results are interpreted as supporting ECT use in NMS, methodological issues, including publication bias and lack of randomization preclude conclusions about the efficacy of ECT in NMS.
+While these results are interpreted as supporting ECT use in NMS, methodologic issues, including publication bias and lack of randomization, preclude conclusions about the efficacy of ECT in NMS.

 There are safety concerns for ECT in NMS.
-Cardiovascular complications occurred in 4 of 55 patients including two patients with ventricular fibrillation and cardiac arrest with permanent anoxic brain injury .
+Cardiovascular complications occurred in 4 of 55 patients, including 2 patients with ventricular fibrillation and cardiac arrest with permanent anoxic brain injury .
 Another patient had status epilepticus.
-Other authors also report uncontrolled spontaneous seizures and aspiration pneumonia complicating ECT treatment for NMS [69-71].
+Other authors also report uncontrolled spontaneous seizures and aspiration pneumonia complicating ECT treatment for NMS [74-76].